Succession planning: preparing for future success

 Sources: HBR, Deloitte, Gartner, New Street

-While businesses recognise the importance of succession planning, there is clearly still much to do.
-Our guide offers some advice about how to successfully implement a strategy for this.
+While businesses recognise the importance of succession planning, there is still much to do.

 Understand your company’s strategy and the marketplace

 Succession planning should be thought of as a development process, rather than a replacement process.
-The key to a successful approach to succession is to plan well in advance, understand your organisation’s direction and growth plans and what is needed to support that.
+The key to a successful approach to succession is to plan well in advance, understand your organisation’s direction and growth plans, and determine what is needed to support them.

-As such, succession planning applies to all business-critical roles, not just C Suite positions.
-It’s important that you can identify the roles that are essential to future success – and in order to so that you need to understand two key areas: the business strategy and the marketplace.
+As such, succession planning applies to all business-critical roles, not just those in the C-suite.
+It’s essential to identify the roles that are crucial to future success.
+To do so, you need to understand two key areas: the business strategy and the marketplace.

 The company and its future plans